The Ortolan Bunting is a regular sighting on this trip

 1. 7 nights half-board accommodation at a well-known guest house, Hugh Town, St Marys

-2. Four Boat trips to the other major islands of St. Agnes, St Martins, Tresco and Bryher
+2. Boat trips to three or four major islands of St. Agnes, St Martins, Tresco and Bryher

-3. Boat passage to and from St Marys from Penzance (you can upgrade to a Flight if you prefer as an optional extra)
+4. Boat passage to and a flight back from St Marys from Penzance (you can upgrade to a Flight in both directions if you prefer as an optional extra fee)

 1. Flights using the regular services from Cornwall and Devon

 2. Travel Insurance (in the event of bad weather with boat/flight cancellations you are responsible for extra accommodation costs in Penzance or St. Mary’s)

 3. Lunches, we can pick up supplies in local shops